 Career Development Center's Services:

 Individual Career Consultations: Our staff of experienced counselors is happy to meet with you to discuss individual career-related needs.
 Students may call our office at 610.660.3100 to schedule an appointment.
-For quick questions or for assistance with resumes and cover letters, please visit our Walk-In Centers, located on the third floor of Campion (Monday through Friday from 1-4 p.m.) and in Mandeville 206-A (Tuesday and Thursday from 1-4 p.m.)
+For quick questions or for assistance with resumes and cover letters, please visit our Drop-In Center, located in Campion, room 306 (Monday through Friday from 1-4 p.m.)

 Self-assessment: We offer two online assessments to help you evaluate your personality and interests in terms of majors, internship settings and careers.